Explore Georgia Tours

 • Peak periods: Holiday weeks (Orthodox Easter, New Year) require advance booking

-💡 Cultural Note: Georgian wellness is traditionally social — bathing with friends, sharing meals, enjoying wine together.
-While private experiences are available, consider embracing the communal aspects.
+💡 Cultural Note: Georgian wellness is traditionally social: bathing with friends, sharing meals, enjoying wine together.
+Private experiences are available, but consider embracing the communal side too.
 Some of the most meaningful wellness moments come from connection, not isolation.

 Wellness-Focused Georgian Dishes:

-• Pkhali: Vegetable-walnut patés (spinach, beet, eggplant) — nutrient-dense, plant-based
+• Pkhali: Vegetable-walnut patés (spinach, beet, eggplant) that are nutrient-dense and plant-based

 • Jonjoli: Fermented sprouts, a traditional probiotic food